dev-world-rohit/infotrixs/README.md

 1. os
 2. time
 3. datetime

-### What I have Learned
-1. **JSON Parsing:** Learned how to serialize and deserialize the json.
-2. Created a secrets.ini file for API-KEY handling for security.
-3. How to display colorful output on terminal using termcolor packages.
-4. I have also learned how to handle data, errors using python.
-5. How to add details to the program while creating a progject.
-And how to think as a user who gonna use the program.
+4. configparser
+5. request

+### Key Learnings
+**1. JSON Parsing:**
+I have acquired the skill of efficiently serializing and deserializing JSON data, enabling me to work with structured data interchange seamlessly.

+**2. Security-conscious API-KEY Management: **
+I have implemented a robust security practice by creating a secrets.ini file for the purpose of securely managing API keys.
+This safeguards sensitive information and ensures data integrity.

+**3. Terminal Output Enhancement: **
+I have mastered the use of the termcolor package to present colorful and aesthetically pleasing output on the terminal.
+This not only enhances the user experience but also makes the program more visually appealing.

+**4. Error Handling and Data Management:**
+I have gained expertise in effectively handling errors and managing data in Python.
+This allows me to ensure the reliability and stability of the programs I develop.

+**5. User-Centric Thinking:**
+I have honed my ability to consider the end user's perspective when creating projects.
+This entails adding pertinent details to the program to enhance user experience and ensure the program's utility is maximized.

 ### Images
 ![image](https://github.com/dev-world-rohit/infotrixs/assets/136791205/8aeb7dff-9a5a-415d-b6fe-f398ab09bea2)